 - You cannot bring a gun to a school or a university campus.

-- Nevada voters passed a ballot measure last year requiring a background check for firearm transactions between private parties, including at gun shows.
-But the state attorney general put it on hold, saying it wasn't enforceable.
+- Nevada voters passed a ballot measure in 2016 requiring a background check for firearm transactions between private parties, including at gun shows.
+But the state attorney general put it on hold, saying it wasn’t enforceable.

 The Giffords Law Center to Prevent Gun Violence, a gun-control advocacy group that tracks firearms legislation, gives Nevada a grade of D on its gun laws – lower than more restrictive states such as California or Massachusetts but higher than 22 states that scored an F. (California was given a grade of A by the law center.)